finnmayhew/The-Revelation-Mission/World/Hestia.md

 # Hestia

-Hestia and [Poseidon](./Poseidon.md) are the exterior and interior surfaces (respectively) of a spherical shell.
+Hestia is the exterior surface of this planet, and [Poseidon](./Poseidon.md) is the core.

 Public description: